deplicator/HousingTour/README.md

 Change Log
 ----------
-### 2014-07-18
+* 2014-07-18
-Initial release.
+    * Initial release.

-### 2014-07-19
+* 2014-07-19
-Triggers added.
+    * Triggers added.

-### 2014-07-25
-#### v2 Free hugs with every purchase.
+* 2014-07-25 v2 Free hugs with every purchase.
     * Slight visual improvements.
     * Searching for public property will now auto stop after 1000 searches if no more unique properties are found.
     * Added an options panel with two whole options!
-* Option: **Silent Mode** allows you to visit properties from the command line without the main form poping up all the time.
+    * Option: **Silent Mode** allows you to visit properties from the command line without the main form popping up all the time.
     * Option: **Output to Chat**, in case silent mode is too quiet.
     * Public list... just go play with it.
 It's awesome.